RedisGrafana/grafana-redis-datasource/README.md

 You can add as many data sources as you want to support multiple Redis databases.
 [Redis Application plugin](https://grafana.com/grafana/plugins/redis-app) helps manage various Redis Data Sources and provides Custom panels.

-### Redis Explorer plugin

-[The Redis Explorer plugin](https://grafana.com/grafana/plugins/redis-explorer-app) connects to Redis Enterprise software clusters using REST API.
-It provides application pages to add Redis Data Sources for managed databases and dashboards to see cluster configuration.

 ## Getting Started

 Redis Data Source can be installed from the Grafana Marketplace or use the `grafana-cli` tool to install from the command line: